26th October 2021

 Have you noticed your pet turning to lick you when they’re hungry or want to play?
 Any positive reactions to past licking behaviours could have, unintentionally, taught your dog that licking is a good way to get your full attention, whenever they want it.

-How do i stop my dog from licking me?
+How do I stop my dog from licking me?

-While your dog’s licking could just be a sign of affection, it can be irritating when you need to get things done yet end up constantly wiping dog drool off your face and/or hands!
+While your dog’s excessive licking could just be a sign of affection, it can be irritating when you need to get things done yet end up constantly wiping dog drool off your face and/or hands!

 Change your body scent